AstrOOnauta/next-js-boilerplate/README.md

 ## Automatic Installation

-- Install the create-next-13-boilerplate
+- Install the create-next-js-boilerplate

-`$ yarn create next-13-boilerplate ` OR `$ npx create-next-13-boilerplate`
+`$ yarn create next-js-boilerplate` OR `$ npx create-next-js-boilerplate`

 - Put the Husky to work